-In the event the HMI Display application software needs to be upgraded, the USB host port on the back panel of the HMI Display (see Figure 8.2) can be used for field upgrades.
+In the event the HMI Display application software needs to be upgraded, the USB host port on the back panel of the HMI Display can be used for field upgrades.
 Software upgrade instructions will be sent with any software updates provided by TCI.

-Figure 8.2: HMI Display USB Host Location
+Figure 57: HMI Display USB Host Location